 Usage of Entries at Ceremony

-By entering the 2020 SVG College Sports Media Awards in association with NACDA, you are granting permission to have any video submitted to be downloaded and included in a highlight reel of finalists/winners for the awards presentation at the SVG College Summit, at the NACDA Convention in June, and on the College Sports Media Awards website.
+By entering the 2020 SVG College Sports Media Awards in association with NACDA, you are granting permission to have any video submitted to be downloaded and included in a highlight reel of finalists/winners for the awards presentation and on the College Sports Media Awards website.
 Entries in the Profession division will not be added to the College Sports Media Awards website.
 All finalists are required to follow this procedure.
 Failure to meet this requirement could lead to disqualification.

 Entrants must submit a fully completed form for each entry.
 Entry forms must be authorized by the individual responsible for submission and he/she certifies in authorizing the form that the entry is true and correct to the best of his/her knowledge.
 In addition, he/she certifies that the video(s) are submitted free of encumbrances and grants NACDA and SVG permission to use the material in conjunction with the College Sports Media Awards process, ceremony, additional presentations, promotion, and publicity surrounding the event in all media.